christian-montes/SSH-Git/README.md

 $ easygit 'Commit message' 'git@github.com:username/repo-name.git'
 ```

-> For other solutions that do not involve making a function in your `.bash_profile`, check out the following page in Stack Overflow where I found the solution I used: [Stack Overflow](https://stackoverflow.com/questions/19595067/git-add-commit-and-push-commands-in-one 'Git add, commit, and push in one line').
+> For other solutions that do not involve making a function in your .bash_profile, check out the following page in Stack Overflow where I found the solution I used: [Stack Overflow](https://stackoverflow.com/questions/19595067/git-add-commit-and-push-commands-in-one 'Git add, commit, and push in one line').

-5. After adding your function to your `.bash_profile`, save all changes and close the file.
+5. After adding your function to your .bash_profile, save all changes and close the file.

 6. Finally, paste the following into terminal to reload the profile and update any functions that were added.
 ```bash